 Train your eye and your instincts to become a successful lighting designer for live performance.
 The robust set of technical and communication skills you'll develop serve as the core of a flexible and creative approach, and assure a smooth transition into the field.
 Program alumni have found their place at major American theater and opera companies, lighting firms, and in robust freelance design careers.
-You'll be assigned at least five mainstage season lighting designs during your time here, and given the opportunity to play a critical role in many more productions.
+You can expect at least five realized lighting designs during your time here, and the opportunity to play a critical role in many more productions.